FAQs

-Summit DD is the Agency that funds and connects more than 2,700 adults to disability services throughout Summit County.
+Summit DD is the Agency that funds and connects more than 2,300 adults to disability services throughout Summit County.
 They monitor these services for safety and ensure that people are receiving the supports they rely on.
-The levy also funds early intervention services for 1,000 kids and families, investigations of reports that impact health and safety, service coordination, Special Olympics and more.
-It’s important to vote yes on Issue 3 November 7th to maintain these services and programs.

 What other sources of income does Summit DD receive?